Topics included in this article:

 Deleting a Doorbell Rule

-1. Once a Doorbell Rule has been created, you can delete it by selecting "Delete Rule" and confirming the deletion. |
+| 1.
+Once a Doorbell Rule has been created, it can be deleted by clicking the trash can icon and confirming the deletion. |

 Helpful Links